-Seventh and sixth chords can be understood as combinations of triad chords that share two notes: IM7 is a combination of a major triad with root I and a minor triad with root III; IIm7 is a combination of a minor triad with root II and a major triad with root IV; V7 is a combination of a major triad with root V and a diminished triad with root IV.
-Turning this around, a seventh or sixth chord may be implied by a sequence of triad chords.
+Seventh and sixth chords can be understood as combinations of triad chords that share two notes: IM7 is a combination of a major triad with root I and a minor triad with root III; IIm7 is a combination of a minor triad with root II and a major triad with root IV; V7 is a combination of a major triad with root I and a major triad with root IV; V7 is a combination of a major triad with root IV and a diminished triad with root IV.
+(Turning this around, a seventh or sixth chord may be implied by a sequence of triad chords).

 A mix of triad chords and sixth and seventh chords tends to be complex because it increases the number of chord types.
-Triads are unlike chords formed of combinations of building blocks, in that inversions are not of the same form as the original (an inversion of a split building block is not a split building block).
+Triads are unlike chords formed of combinations of building blocks in that inversions are not of the same form as the original (an inversion of a split building block is not a split building block).
 The different forms of inversions add to the complexity.

-Triads are represented as split building blocks in PKP, identified by a superscript notation that preserves the visibility of the building blocks.
-Major or minor triads are asymmetric splits of fifths into a minor third and a major third in either order, symbolized by superscript " " indicating the larger interval is on the bottom, or superscript " " indicating the larger interval is on top.
-Diminished triads are symmetric splits of tritones, symbolized by superscript " ".
-Fourths enter the picture via inversions of fifths.
+Triads are split building blocks in PKP, identified by a superscript notation that preserves the visibility of the building blocks.
+Major or minor triads are asymmetric splits of fifths into a minor third and a major third in either order, symbolized by superscript " \bigstar " indicating the larger interval is on the bottom, or superscript " \bigstar " indicating the larger interval is on top.
+Diminished triads are symmetric splits of fifths.